RayBB/openlibrary-docs/Open-Library-Community-Call-Minutes.md

 How do we get subjects added to works and into solr?

 # Week 6: 2017-04-11 Community Call
+## Agenda

+- David working on metatools to parse MARCs on researcher2
+- Nicholas, Irene, Bernat, and Jean working on OL Redesign
+- Mek working on fixing Archive.org -> Open Library import, speaking w/ Good Reads
+- Charles, updating Openlibrary-client and working w/ @mekarpeles on work merging

+## Updates

+Open Syllabus Project - (subject) collection created of ~500 works which we have on OL!

+## Ideas

+Adding "likes" to user lists

 # Week 7: 2017-04-18 Community Call
 # Week 8: 2017-04-25 Community Call
 # Week 9: 2017-05-2 Community Call